SwezyDev/MultiExodus/README.md

 * 🖼️ **Custom Wallet Notes & Images** — Assign personalized names, notes, tags, and images to each wallet for easy identification.
 * 🏷️ **Wallet Tags & Search** — Organize wallets with custom tags (up to 5 per wallet) and quickly search by wallet name or tag.
 * 🔔 **Toast Notifications** — Instant, non-intrusive alerts for everything in MultiExodus, and background tasks—always keeping you informed without interruptions.
-* 📊 **Organized UI** — Scrollable, grid-based OR list layout with clean, sortable, interactive frames built using CustomTkinter.
+* 📊 **Organized UI** — Scrollable, grid-based or list layout with clean, sortable, interactive frames built using CustomTkinter.
 * 🔀 **Layout Toggle** — Switch between grid view and list view instantly with a single click or keyboard shortcut (ALT_L).
 * 📋 **Multiple Sort Options** — Sort wallets by creation date (Oldest/Newest First) or alphabetically (A-Z/Z-A).
 * 💫 **System Tray Integration** — Minimize to tray with full context menu for quick access to all features without opening the main window.